 The best preparation for a master's level theological education is a baccalaureate degree that includes a liberal arts background.
-Incoming students will find a variety of courses in the humanities, social sciences, and natural sciences to be helpful for seminary preparation, including courses that are reading and writing intensive and cover non-Western and Western culture.
+Incoming students will find a variety of courses in the humanities, social sciences, and natural sciences to be helpful for seminary preparation, including courses that are reading and writing intensive and cover a variety of cultures around the world.

-As an integral part of their undergraduate education, students must have proficiency in reading, the use of written and spoken English, and critical thinking.
+As an integral part of their undergraduate education, students must have proficiency in reading, writing, oral presentation, and critical thinking.
 If the seminary discovers that a student lacks sufficient preparation, skills, or understanding in any area, it reserves the right to require additional work before or after admission.